antoinefalisse/predsim_tutorial/README.md

 	- Visit this [webpage](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Conda+Package) for more details about the OpenSim conda package.
 6. (Optional): Install an IDE such as Spyder: `conda install spyder`
 7. Clone the repository to your machine:
-	- Navigate to the directory where you want to download the code: eg. `cd Documents`.
-Make sure there are no spaces in this path.
+	- Navigate to the directory where you want to download the code: eg. `cd ./Documents`.
 	- Clone the repository: `git clone https://github.com/antoinefalisse/predsim_tutorial.git`
 	- Navigate to the directory: `cd predsim_tutorial`
 8. Install required packages: `python -m pip install -r requirements.txt`